LucaDiBona/Natural-Deduction/README.md

 ```

 - Here, `"NOT"` is the name that will be used in the rest of the dialect specification to refer to this connective.
 - `"Inputs"` provides a default list of keys that, when pressed, will trigger the insertion of this connective.
-This can be overridden by the user.
 - `"Display"` provides the string of characters that will displayed to the user to represent the connective.
 - `"LaTeX"` provides how the connective will be output in LaTeX.
-Note the `\\` necessary to properly escape the `\`.
+Note the `\\` necessary to properly escape the `\`, and these connectives will be automatically placed in mathmode, so do not add `$`s.

 ### Sentence Letters and Metavariables